flintlib/flint/doc/source/fexpr.rst

 to a dedicated data structure (e.g. polynomials) internally and (optionally) convert the final result back to a symbolic expression.

-We do not allow embedding arbitrary binary objects such as
+Symbolic expressions do not allow embedding arbitrary binary objects such as Flint/Arb/Antic/Calcium types as atoms.
-Flint/Arb/Antic/Calcium types as atoms.
+This is done on purpose to make symbolic expressions easy to use as a data exchange format.
 To embed an object in an expression, one has the following options:

 * Represent the object structurally using atoms supported natively by